shagunattri/site/content/posts/dockerarchitechture.md

 - /blog/dockerarchitecture/
 ---

-### Docker Architecture

-One of the main parts of the docker ecosystem is the docker engine.
+One of the main parts of the docker ecosystem is the `Docker Engine.`

 ### Docker engine